Hakan-kuru/LocationApp/README.md

 # LocationApp

-This project is a simple Android application built using **Jetpack Compose** that demonstrates how to request and manage location permissions.
-The app displays a button to request location access and provides feedback to the user based on their interaction with the permission prompts.
+This project is a simple Android application built using Jetpack Compose that demonstrates how to request, manage, and display user location data.
+The app requests location permissions, retrieves the user's latitude and longitude, and uses Geocoder to display the corresponding address.

 ---